Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 Stepping Through a Testcase
 +++++++++++++++++++++++++++
 To execute a test case one command at a time ("step through" it), follow these
 steps:

 1. Start the test case running with the Run button from the toolbar.

 .. image:: images/chapt3_img08_Run.png
-   :align: center

 2. Immediately pause the executing test case with the Pause button.

 .. image:: images/chapt3_img19_Pause-only.png
-   :align: center

 3. Repeatedly select the Step button.

 .. image:: images/chapt3_img11_Step.png
-   :align: center

 Find Button
 +++++++++++
 The Find button is used to see which UI element on the currently displayed webpage (in the browser) is used in the currently selected Selenium command.
 This is useful when building a locator for a command's first parameter (see the section on :ref:`locators <locators-section>` in the Selenium Commands chapter).
 It can be used with any command that must identify a UI element on a webpage, i.e. *click*, *clickAndWait*, *type*, and certain *assert* and *verify* commands, among others.

 From Table view, select any command that has a locator parameter.